Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 Then there’s the float.

-The float refers to the number of shares that are freely available for trading.
+The float refers to the number of shares of a stock that are freely available for trading.

 Even if a company has a massive amount of shares outstanding, if a lot of them are restricted, everyday traders can’t trade them.